fatmaabdulfattah/Brain-tumor-detect-using-DNN/README.md

 # Brain Tumor Detection Using Deep Learning

 ## Overview
 This repository contains the implementation of a deep learning model (NN) for detecting brain tumors from MRI images.
 The model is trained on a dataset hosted on Kaggle.
-The dataset is available at Kaggle Brain MRI Dataset.

 ## Dataset
 The dataset contains images of brain MRI scans labeled as "Normal" or "Tumor."
 These images are used for detecting potential brain tumors by image classification.
 The dataset is divided into two categories: